 Though you could possibly get a great deal on a pre-owned engagement ring on Craigslist, it is very risky, and people can get financially burned.
 It’s best to use a website or exchange service where the diamond will be professionally inspected by certified gemologists.

-This all depends on your lady — would she be happy with a bigger, glitzier diamond that was actually created in a lab, or does she want the real thing?
+This all depends on your partner — would they be happy with a bigger, glitzier diamond that was actually created in a lab, or do they want the real thing?

 Before shopping for an engagement ring, try to have a conversation with your partner to understand what they value without giving away too much related to your plans.
 One mistake my husband and I made was we did not go ring shopping together.
 Some women are not very particular, they just want something that sparkles.
 Other women want to be surprised — and that is a part of the engagement experience for them.
 However, I did not want to be surprised!
 I was very particular.

 Another thing you can do is pick out a solitaire diamond first in a simple setting, then take her shopping and switch out the setting after she’s said yes.

 No matter which route you go, there are definitely ways to save money without settling for less quality when it comes to diamonds.